kubedb/cli/docs/concepts/monitoring.md

 __Known Limitations:__ If the databse password is updated, exporter must be restarted to use the new credentials.
 This issue is tracked [here](https://github.com/k8sdb/operator/issues/63).

+## Next Steps
+- Thinking about monitoring your database?
+KubeDB works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
+- Learn how to use KubeDB to run a PostgreSQL database [here](/docs/tutorials/postgres.md).
+- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/tutorials/elasticsearch.md).
+- Wondering what features are coming next?
+Please visit [here](/ROADMAP.md).
+- Want to hack on KubeDB?
+Check our [contribution guidelines](/CONTRIBUTING.md).